getsentry/sentry-github-actions-app/README.md

-# Github actions Sentry app
+# Sentry Github Actions app

 **DISCLAIMER**: This app/sdk are still in experimental mode.
 Please file an issue and ask of the current state before going ahead and using it.

 This app allows your organization to trace Github Actions with Sentry.
 You can use this to get insights of what parts of your CI are slow or failing often.
-It works by listening to a Github workflow events via a webhook in your repository.
-These events are the stored in Sentry as performance transactions.
+It works by listening to a Github workflow events via a webhook in your repository (You may be able to create a Github App of your own to avoid using personal or bot tokens).
+These events are then stored in Sentry as performance transactions.

+Code explanation:

-`github_sdk.py` has the generic logic to submit Github jobs as transactions.
+- `github_sdk.py` has the generic logic to submit Github jobs as transactions.
 Eventually this file could be released separatedly.
+- `github_app.py` contains code to handle a Github App installation.
-`web_app_handler.py`: Web app logic goes here.
+- `web_app_handler.py`: Web app logic goes here.
-`main.py` contains the code to respond to webhook events.
+- `main.py` contains the code to respond to webhook events.

 You can set up this app following the instructions under "Self-hosted".
-We also have a Github app to increase the security, however, it can only be installed in the `getsentry` Github org.
+We also have a Github App to increase the security, however, it can only be installed in the `getsentry` Github org.
 In the future, we may make it pubclicly available.
 There's few things we need to figure out before we do.

-## Github app
+## Github App

-Currently, it is only used internally.
-We do not have a way of mapping CI events from one org to a specific Sentry dsn.
+**NOTE**: Currently, it is only used internally.
+We do not have a way of mapping CI events from one org to a specific Sentry DSN.
+See [milestone](https://github.com/getsentry/sentry-github-actions-app/milestone/1) to see required work.

 Here are the list of values needed to set up the Github App and the associated env variables: